wacncontent/CustomizeTool/addCommentOutput/articles/biztalk-services/biztalk-provision-services.md

 Select the check mark to complete the wizard.
 The progress icon appears:
 ![Progress icon displays when complete][ProgressComplete]

 When complete, the Azure BizTalk Service is created and ready for your applications.
 The default settings are sufficient.
 If you want to change the default settings, select **BIZTALK SERVICES** in the left navigation pane, and then select your BizTalk Service.
-Additional settings are displayed in the [Dashboard, Monitor, and Scale tabs](biztalk-dashboard-monitor-scale-tabs.md) at the top.
+Additional settings are displayed in the [Dashboard, Monitor, and Scale <!-- deleted by customization tabs](/documentation/articles/biztalk-dashboard-monitor-scale-tabs) --><!-- keep by customization: begin --> tabs](biztalk-dashboard-monitor-scale-tabs.md) <!-- keep by customization: end --> at the top.

 Depending on the state of the BizTalk Service, there are some operations that cannot be completed.
-For a list of these operations, go to [BizTalk Services State Chart](biztalk-service-state-chart.md).
+For a list of these operations, go to [BizTalk Services State <!-- deleted by customization Chart](/documentation/articles/biztalk-service-state-chart) --><!-- keep by customization: begin --> Chart](biztalk-service-state-chart.md) <!-- keep by customization: end -->.

 ## Post-provisioning steps